Tertiary Preparation Program (TPP)

 The ATSIS unit are housed in the Bookshop Building, and are equipped with a computer room, study spaces and lunch space.
 For more information please go to https://atsis.uq.edu.au/, call 07 3443 1404 or visit them on Level 2 of the Bookshop Building (Building 4).

 Can I get involved with clubs and societies and other UQ activities?

-UQ College Tertiary Preparation Program and Associate Degree of Business students are a part of the university body and may participate in any UQ event or associated club or society.
+UQ College Tertiary Preparation Program students are a part of the university body and may participate in any UQ event or associated club or society.

 There is definitely something for everybody and we encourage you to get involved.
 Clubs and Societies are a great way to network, meet like-minded people, make new friends and gain subject-specific support.

 For a list of clubs and societies got to the UQ Union website

 Are there any discounts available on campus?